cjlcoursework/nflverse_project/doc/nfl_project_docs/project.md

 <br>

 ### <font color=teal>Dimension the data</font>
+- Use the nflverse site data.
+It's free and has a lot of data.

-- The nflverse data is delivered in wide column monolithic blocks.
+- The nflverse data is delivered in swide column monolithic blocks.
 - The cardinality of the data is different for many of the columns, which is great for keeping it simple, but leads to very sparse data.
 - For example, a column containing the "rushing player" does not make sense for a pass play, so this data wil be null for anything but a rushing play, and there's no simple way to impute that information when it is taken along with other columns with different cardinality such as game drive and downs.